katiebristol/epsilon_Fe2O3_controls/README.md

 ## Purpose

-The purpose of this notebook is to explore which factors may be controlling the formation of epsilon Fe2O3 in North American Clinker Deposits.
+The purpose of this notebook is to explore which factors may be controlling the formation of ε-Fe2O3 in North American Clinker Deposits.
 To do this, I used machine learning techniques (Principal component analysis, K-means clustering, and a random forest classifier) via the scikit-learn library.